nest/nest-simulator/doc/htmldoc/examples/running_notebooks.rst

   You will be redirected to https://lab.ebrains.eu

-2. If not signed into EBRAINS already, you will be asked to sign in.
+2. If you are not signed into EBRAINS already, you will be asked to sign in.

   .. image:: ../static/img/signin-ebrains.png